The Wildhearts: 2001–2005: Reformation

-2007–2010
+2007–2010: Second reformation

 In January 2007, the band spent a week in Tutbury Castle recording vocals and finishing their new self-titled album The Wildhearts.
 The album was released on 23 April, preceded two weeks earlier by the download-only single "The Sweetest Song".
 The album received favorable reviews in the British rock press, with the Sun newspaper giving it 5 out of 5 ("probably the rock album of the year") and Rocksound magazine also giving it full marks (10 out of 10).
 The band performed in New York, and toured the UK in April and May.

 "The New Flesh" was released as a single on 1 October 2007.
 The video for the song was shot in black and white and featured a number of children, including Ginger's own son Jake.
 The band released "Destroy All Monsters" as their next single.

 On 19 May 2008 the Wildhearts released the all-covers album Stop Us If You've Heard This One Before, Vol 1..
 The first version of the album was a download-only collection of 12 tracks, followed by a full release with 15 tracks.
 In mid-2008, Rhino Records also released the three-CD compilation The Works.
-Described by the band as "licensed but unofficial," the compilation consists of album tracks and B-sides from the 1992–1996 era at East West Records.
+Described by the band as "licensed but unofficial", the compilation consists of album tracks and B-sides from the 1992–1996 era at East West Records.

 The band traveled to Denmark to record their ninth studio album, ¡Chutzpah!, which was released on 31 August 2009, followed by a tour of the United Kingdom in September and October.
 At these shows, the band played the new record in its entirety, followed by an encore of older songs.
 Around the same time as the release of Chutzpah!, they won the award for Spirit of Independence at the 2009 Kerrang!
-Awards, as well as playing on the Bohemia stage during the very first UK Sonisphere Festival; a four-day music festival designed by those formerly behind Download Festival.
+Awards, as well as playing on the Bohemia stage during the very first UK Sonisphere Festival; a four-day music festival designed by those formerly behind the Download Festival.

 On 25 November 2009 the Wildhearts announced the release of ¡Chutzpah!
 Jnr., a mini-album composed of tracks recorded during the Chutzpah sessions that were either unreleased or only appeared as bonus tracks on the Japanese version of ¡Chutzpah!.
 The eight-track CD was publicized as only being available at concerts during the coming "Merry Xmess 2009" tour.